Does an Employer have to provide a reference?

-However, if they do give a reference, they are under a legal duty to give an accurate one.
-This is why many employers only provide factual references stating the name, job tile and dates of employment only to avoid being held liable for any inaccurate more detailed job references.
+However, if they do provide a reference, they are under a legal duty to not give a false reference.
+This is why many employers only provide factual references stating the name, job title and dates of employment.
+They do this in order to avoid being held liable for any inaccurate more detailed job references.